eecs582/eecs582.github.io/reviews.md

 must still **read all** the required papers.

-You are also welcome to include in your summary the questions that you would like to be discussed in class.
+You are also welcome to include any questions you would like to see discussed in class within your review.

 <div class="card border-danger">
   <div class="card-header bg-danger text-white">